 You’ve come to the work-in-progress part of this blog post!
 I have a lot of ground to cover here, from HACS add-ons to ESPHome to Node-RED, but will continue writing that up at a later stage.

 People often wonder why you should pay for Nabu Casa when most of the functionality they offer can also be recreated yourself.
 There are two good reasons why you should pay: First, Nabu Casa takes all the effort out of setting up this functionality.
 I’ve tried making my Home Assistant available externally, and for someone who is not well-versed in the more technical security aspects, it’s not easy to do this safely.
-Second – and obviously, I’m biased because I know the founder of Home Assistant – I think the core developers deserve a living wage for building and constantly improving a system that I rely on every day.
-Nabu Casa employs several full-time developers who work hard on improving Home Assistant every day.
+Second, I think the core developers deserve a living wage for building and constantly improving a system that I rely on every day.
+Nabu Casa employs many full-time developers who work hard on improving Home Assistant every day.
 If I can support that by paying $75 a year for a Nabu Casa subscription, that is money well spent.

 Full disclosure: As of August 1, 2023, I am an employee of Nabu Casa, the company that builds Home Assistant.
 This blog post was written before I started working there.
 My opinions on this blog are my own and do not reflect the views of Nabu Casa.
 Any recommendation of products here is of a personal nature and does not signal approval by Nabu Casa.